cybozu-go/kkok/README.md

 Architecture
 ------------

-kkok sends alerts with these steps:
+kkok sends alerts through these steps:

 1. Generate alerts from sources.
 2. Collect and pool alerts for some duration.